News Information

 “My family has always been deeply rooted in public service,” he said.
 “I recently completed an internship with the Salinas district office of Speaker Robert Rivas of the California State Assembly.
 This was a natural next step.”

 Jue has been involved in student government since she was in seventh grade and was the vice president of external affairs for CSUMB’s Associated Students during the last academic year.
-She’s anxious to see how government functions at the highest level.
+She’s interested to see how government functions at the highest level.

 “I don’t have any aspirations to hold public office,” she said.
 “But I would potentially enjoy being a staffer.
 I’ve had some experience with environmental policies with [working at] the Monterey Bay Aquarium.
 I know for sure I want to go into public policy for my career.